jgrenat/elm-compiler-driven-development-elm-compiler-driven-development-en/README.md

 <img src="./resources/elm-logo.svg" alt="" role="presentation" width="150" height="150" />

-_If you're looking for the french version of this workshop, [click here](https://github.com/jgrenat/elm-compiler-driven-development)._
+_🇫🇷 Si vous cherchez une version française de ce workshop, [cliquez ici](https://github.com/jgrenat/elm-compiler-driven-development)._

 Welcome to our workshop to discover the Elm language and a new programming paradigm: let the compiler tell you what to do!